 Insurance can also be interesting to navigate with CIF.
 Most often, the seller is the beneficiary of the insurance, because they own the insurance policy and the goods while in transit.
 This means that if something happens to the goods during shipment, the seller receives the payout.
 Likely, the buyer has already made some form of payment to the seller for those goods.
 In this way, the seller then has to reproduce the goods for the buyer or reimburse the buyer with their insurance money.
 This can often create legal and communication concerns.

-The major difference between FOB and CIF is when liability and ownership transfers.
+The major difference between FOB and CIF is when liability and ownership transfer.
 In most cases of FOB, liability and title possession shifts when the shipment leaves the point of origin.
 With CIF, responsibility transfers to the buyer when the goods reach the point of destination.

 In most cases, we recommend FOB for buyers and CIF for sellers.
 FOB saves buyers money and provides control, but CIF helps sellers have a higher profit.
-However, we recommend that new buyers use CIF as they get accustomed to the importing process.
+However, we recommend that new buyers use CIF as they get accustomed to the import process.

 Not sure which type of ownership agreement will work best for you?
-Contact LTX Solutions today to discuss your import freight situation.
+Schedule your free consultation with Redwood Logistics today to discuss your import freight situation.